shoelace-style/webawesome/docs/docs/components/rating.md

 ### Disabled

-Use the `disable` attribute to disable the rating.
+Use the `disabled` attribute to disable the rating.

 ```html {.example}
 <wa-rating label="Rating" disabled value="3"></wa-rating>